oac1771/rust_node/README.md

 eval "$(rtx activate bash)"
 ```

-(Optional) Add previous command to your bash/zshrc file:
+(Optional) Add previous eval command to your bash/zshrc file so you do not need to manually initialize rtx in a new terminal session.

 install tooling: